DevonDeRaad/SNPfiltR/README.md

 ![License](https://img.shields.io/badge/license-MIT-red.svg)
 <!-- badges: end -->

-SNPfiltR is a package to streamline and automate the process of choosing appropriate filtering parameters for next-gen SNP datasets.
+SNPfiltR is an R package to streamline and automate the process of choosing appropriate filtering parameters for next-gen SNP datasets.
 The package was designed with RADseq (Restriction-site Associated DNA sequencing) data in mind, but can be used on any SNP dataset in need of data exploration and quality filtering (e.g., whole genome resequencing, UCEs, sequence capture, GBS).
 SNPfiltR shines when used on moderate sized reduced-representation genomic datasets, where an array of quality and completeness parameters can be rapidly explored in a single,